-Manage your dotfiles across multiple machines, securely.
+Manage your dotfiles across multiple diverse machines, securely.

 What does chezmoi do and why should I use it? #

-chezmoi helps you manage your personal configuration files (dotfiles) across multiple machines.
-It is particularly helpful if you have spent time customizing the tools you use (e.g. shells, editors, and version control systems) and want to keep machines running different accounts (e.g. home and work) and/or different operating systems (e.g. Linux and macOS) in sync, while still being able to easily cope with differences from machine to machine.
+chezmoi is helpful if you have spent time customizing the tools you use (e.g. shells, editors, and version control systems) and want to keep machines running different accounts (e.g. home and work) and/or different operating systems (e.g. Linux, macOS, and Windows) in sync, while still being able to easily cope with differences from machine to machine.

 If you do not personalize your configuration or only ever use a single operating system with a single account and none of your dotfiles contain secrets then you don’t need chezmoi.
 Otherwise, read on…